CoronaWhy/indra-python-experiments/park-tutorials/readme.md

 # Experiments
 From time to time, I might create directories for outputs of these experiments for further study.

+### indra8.py
+This is a single PMCID test which performs all filtering.
+It is presently configured to run Reach running locally.

 ### indra9.py
 This processes an array of PMCIds all the way through filtering and accumulating the final Statements in a single JSON file, as well as an HTML file for browsing.